 A driving test simulator, can be used for various purposes.
 One of the most popular uses is as a driving test for professional drivers, for people who have committed traffic offences, or of assessment of driver fitness.

 The clinical modules consist of 12 driving test simulations in 5 different virtual environments.
 There are 2 driving simulations aimed at the treatment of fear of driving.
 In addition there are 2 simple driving simulation tests, plus 2 practice simulations, aimed at assessment of fitness to drive, these are a brake reaction time test and a steering reaction time test.
 Furthermore there are 6 more complicated driving tests aimed at the assessment of driver fitness.
 These tests include a number of unexpected situations and driving under more demanding circumstances, for example a test to induce sleepiness and aimed at people with sleeping disorders.
 Click here to ask a question, order a simulator or just the software.

 The driving test simulator software can be used succesfully in a number of clinical applications.
-These modules are available in two versions:
+These modules are available as a 3 channel rendering version:

 - Module S2-3: In addition Carnetsoft offers a limited research simulator software option for use on the clinical simulations/tests and virtual environments so you can do your own research, or develop your own assessment tests.
 The price is €500,-.
 This limited research facility also allows you to modify the existing tests, for example, make them longer, generate other events and stimuli, measure different variables, etc. It contains scenario scripts generation software, data analysis module + scenario script of the 12 clinical simulations (not the road designer).
 It is only sold in combination with S3.

 The 3-display version of the driving test simulator has a 210 degrees horizontal field of view and spans three rendering displays plus one user interface monitor.